shaynelarocque/AIDatePlanner/readme.md

-# AI Date Planner Project
+# AI Date Planner Experiment

 The AI Date Planner project originated as an experimental AI-based tool for the AI Edge Cases research project under Technoculture, Art, and Games (TAG) institute at Concordia University.